wildfly/quickstart/ejb-security-interceptors/README.md

 Note on EJB client interceptors
 -----------------------
-AS7/EAP6 allows client side interceptors for EJB invocations.
+JBoss Enterprise Application Platform 6.1 and JBoss AS 7.2 allow client side interceptors for EJB invocations.
 Such interceptors are expected to implement the 'org.jboss.ejb.client.EJBClientInterceptor' interface.
 User applications can then plug in such interceptors in the 'EJBClientContext' either programatically or through the ServiceLoader mechanism.

 - The programmatic way involves calling the 'org.jboss.ejb.client.EJBClientContext.registerInterceptor(int order, EJBClientInterceptor interceptor)' API and passing the 'order' and the 'interceptor' instance.
 The 'order' is used to decide where exactly in the client interceptor chain, this 'interceptor' is going to be placed.